li012589/neuralCT/readme.md

 ### 2. Variational Free Energy

 To train a neuralCT via the variational approach, use `variation.py`.
-To train on our provided target distributios, you can specify this using **-source** option.
-To train on a different taget distribution, you will have to code your own target, examples can be found in `source` folder.
+Specify the name of the target distribution with the  **-source** option.

 ```bash
 python ./variation.py -epochs 5000 -batch 200 -cuda 1 -hdim 256 -nmlp 3 -nlayers 16 -source Ring2d
 ```